Digichem-Project/digichem-core/README.md

 ## License

 Digichem-core is licensed under the BSD-3-Clause license, but some files are licensed separately.
 See [COPYING.md](COPYING.md) for full details.

+The Digichem logo and branding is Copyright Digichem 2024, you may not use them in any way (although you are welcome to look at them).